pronamic/wp-documentor/tests/docs/wordpress-hooks.md

 Argument | Type | Description
 -------- | ---- | -----------
 `$this` | `\Sodium\WP_Customize_Selective_Refresh` | Selective refresh component.
-`$partials` | `array` | Placements' context data for the partials rendered in the request.
-The array is keyed by partial ID, with each item being an array of the placements' context data.
+`$partials` | `array` | Placements' context data for the partials rendered in the request.<br>The array is keyed by partial ID, with each item being an array of<br>the placements' context data.

 Source: [wordpress/wp-includes/customize/class-wp-customize-selective-refresh.php](../../wordpress/wp-includes/customize/class-wp-customize-selective-refresh.php), [line 330](../../wordpress/wp-includes/customize/class-wp-customize-selective-refresh.php#L330-L343)